open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 : A Capsule that is mediated by a CDOC2 Capsule Server.

 **Container Capsule**
-: A Capsule that is created inside a CDOC2 container and is therefore not sent to a CDOC2 Capsule Server.
+: A Capsule that is created inside a CDOC2 Container and is therefore not sent to a CDOC2 Capsule Server.

 **Shares Capsule**
 : A capsule that stores all Key Shares of a Recipient record.